isomerpages/iras-taxacademy/_structured-tax-training/goods-and-services-tax.md

 Please note participants will have to complete Tax Academy’s GST Programme Level 1 and have 1-2 years of relevant working experience in taxation prior to taking the GST Programme Level 2.

-Registration is OPEN for intake 3/2023 (Feb 2024 intake).
+Registration is CLOSED for intake 3/2023 (Feb 2024 intake).

 The next intake for this course will be in May 2024.
 Registration will be available six to eight weeks prior to the course commencement date.